ericfortis/mockaton/README.md

   - Similarly, it allows for checking out long-lived branches that have old API contracts

 ## Motivation
-- Avoids having to spin up and maintain hefty or complex backends when developing UIs.
+- Avoids spinning up and maintaining hefty backends when developing UIs.
 - For a deterministic and comprehensive backend state.
 For example, having all the possible state variants of a collection helps for spotting inadvertent bugs.